MartinVrb/Mini-Python-Projects/README.md

 ### 🌐 Play the Game Live!

 🔥 Ready to put your skills to the test?
 Try out the [**Rock-Paper-Scissors Game Live**](https://replit.com/@martinvarbanov7/RockPaperScissors) and claim your victory! 🚀

+---

+## 🎲 **3.
+Guess a Number Game**

+🧠 Welcome to the **Guess a Number Game** game!
+Get ready to put your intuition and logic to the test in this exciting classic game.
+Perfect for beginners or anyone who loves quick, brain-teasing challenges, this project guarantees a fun and dynamic experience with every playthrough. 🤹

+---

+🎯 The goal is very simple: Try to guess the number randomly selected by the computer.
+After each guess, the program gives you feedback — whether your guess is too high, too low, or spot-on!

+---

+### 🔑 Some key highlights of this project include:
+- The game uses Python's **random module** to generate unpredictable numbers, keeping the gameplay fresh every time.
+- After each guess, the program gives **hints**, making it easier to strategize and narrow down your choices.
+- Restart the game as **many times as you like**, with each playthrough offering a unique experience.

+---